 Earned Value Management (EVM) is a systematic approach to the integration and measurement of cost, schedule, and technical (scope) accomplishments on a project or task.
 It provides both the government and contractors the ability to examine detailed schedule information, critical program and technical milestones, and cost data.

-- APM Road Show Presentation Slides: Earned Value (EV) Analysis and Project Assessment & Reporting System (PARS II)
+- Road Show Presentation: Enhancing Earned Value (EV) Analysis Using Project Assessment & Reporting System (PARS II) - January 2013

 Module 1 - Introduction to Earned Value (pdf 446.86 kb) July 17, 2003